Effective Potential for Ultracold Atoms at the Zero-Crossing of a Feshbach Resonance: Two-Channel Model

 We now expand the right-hand side in powers of $q$ as is usually done in an effective-range expansion.
 This yields

-where $r_{e0}=-2\hbar^2/(m\Delta B\Delta\mu a_{bg})$ is the background value of the effective range around the resonance.
+where $a(B)=a_{bg}\left(1-\frac{\Delta B}{B-B_0}\right)$ is the common parametrization from single-channel models and $r_{e0}=-2\hbar^2/(m\Delta B\Delta\mu a_{bg})$ is the background value of the effective range around the resonance.
 From Eq.~\eqref{expand} we can now read off all coefficients in an effective-range expansion with their full $B$-field dependence.
 For instance, the effective range is given simply by $r_e=r_{e0}\left[\tfrac{a_{bg}}{a}-1\right]^2$, which is divergent when $a(B)\rightarrow0$.
 We also clearly see that all the other coefficients are divergent in that limit.
 This is signaled also before doing the full expansion in $q$ as the first term in Eq.~\eqref{expand} diverges at zero-crossing.
-However, in effective potentials derived from the T-matrix these problems are not transparent as the lowest order coefficient is proportional to $a(B)$ (see Eq.~\eqref{seff}).
+However, in effective potentials derived from the $T$-matrix these problems are not transparent as the lowest order coefficient is proportional to $a(B)$ (see Eq.~\eqref{seff}).
 Below we will discuss what kind of constraints this introduces on the applicability of the effective-range expansion near zero-crossing.
 We note that similar issues were briefly discussed in a different context in \cite{massignan06} where an equivalent to Eq.~\eqref{teq} below was obtained.

-Let us first consider the low-$q$ limit and compare the full T-matrix with the effective-range expansion as zero-crossing is approached.
+Let us first consider the low-$q$ limit and compare the full $T$-matrix with the effective-range expansion as zero-crossing is approached.
 Taking the low-$q$ limit of Eq.~\eqref{fulleff} at zero-crossing where $\Delta B/(B-B_0)=1$, we find

 which diverges as $q^{-2}$.
 Therefore the coefficients of the expansion in Eq.~\eqref{expand} must necessarily diverge in order to retain any hope of describing the low-$q$ behavior.
 Furthermore, since the expansion is an alternating series and therefore slowly converged, we also conclude that many terms must be retained for a fair approximation at very small but non-zero $q$.
 The same conclusion can be reached by considering the radius of convergence of Eq.~\eqref{expand}, which we find by locating the pole in Eq.~\eqref{fulleff} at $\hbar^2 q^2/m=\Delta\mu(B-B_0-\Delta B)$.
 This radius indeed goes to zero at zero-crossing.
 We are thus forced to conclude that the effective-range expansion breaks down near zero-crossing.